Making Words Come Alive

 The Goodman School of Drama opened in 1925, with the professional repertory company debuting the following year.
 Consistent with the vision of the its late namesake, the company eschewed commercial fare in favor of European-influenced contemporary work; consistent with their tastes in entertainment, ticket-buying Chicagoans stayed home.
 The company was shut down in 1931, victim of the Chicago public’s indifference to contemporary theater and of the trustees’ intolerance of deficits.

 There are many who consider the Goodman to be the “real” theater company in Chicago.
 A real theater company needs a real theater, which the facility at the museum was not.
-The original Goodman Theater was demolished to make room for an expansion of its original host, the Art Institute.
-In 2000 a new Goodman theater opened—actually two theaters that are part of a $46 million complex at 170 N. Dearborn in the Loop theater district built on the site of the historic vanished Garrick and Woods theaters and incorporates the long-closed Harris and Selwyn theaters.
-The complex resurrected from the dead not only two great old houses, but serious Loop theater.
-The new complex has drawn lavish praise as a place to make and to watch theater.
+The original Goodman Theater was demolished to make room for an expanded Art Institute.
+In 2000 a new Goodman theater opened—actually two theaters—seven blocks away in the Loop theater district .
+A $46 million complex was built at 170 N. Dearborn on the site of the historic vanished Garrick and Woods theaters and incorporated the long-closed Harris and Selwyn theaters.
+The complex resurrected from the dead not only two great old houses but serious Loop theater.

 The Chicago Style